-- Critical: Do not make any promises regarding turn around time.
-Record the estimated date of completion on the SRO and explain to the customer that the tech department will call them when the device is returned.
+Critical: Do not make any promises regarding turn around time.
+Every customer must be told the following regarding turn around time: Record the estimated date of completion on the SRO and explain to the customer that the tech department will call them when the device is returned.

 Create an SRO in LightSpeed